-Lawful Good creatures act how a "good person" is expected to act.
-They follow rules, respect legitimite authority, and treat others with kindness, honor, and respect.
+Lawful Good creatures act how a “good person” is expected to act.
+They follow rules, respect legitimate authority, and treat others with kindness, honor, and respect.

 Lawful Good has long been considered the alignment of idealistic heroes.
 Paladins were locked into lawful-good alignment until late in 3rd edition, and paladins have long been a beacon of moral certitude.
 However, characters who are lawful good are frequently seen as morally rigid and stubborn, so the alignment is often derided as “lawful stupid”.